JoergBitzer/AudioDevOrga/installReadMe.md

 ##  Use AudioDev Directory as SuperProject for all Audio Dev

-Copy CMakeList.txt from this git project (AudioDevOrga) to the AudioDev Directory
+Copy CMakeList.txt from this git project (AudioDevOrga) to the AudioDev Directory (one above)

 ## (Linux only) install dependencies for Linux
 read https://github.com/juce-framework/JUCE/blob/master/docs/Linux%20Dependencies.md